projectatomic/atomic-site/source/blog/2014-10-21-getting-started-with-cloud-init.html.md

    - ... ssh-rsa new public key here user@host ...
 ```

 If you want to add more ssh keys, just add a new line starting with a - under the `ssh_authorized_keys:` stanza.
 This is YAML, so you want to use white spaces not tabs to indent.
 The `#cloud-init` line is not a comment in the user-data file.
 This is acutally a keyword that needs to be there.
-Anything else preceeded with a `#` is a comment.
+Anything else preceded with a `#` is a comment.

 I've got the two files ready, so now I need to make a ISO to provide during the boot process.
 If you've got a favorite method, you can use that, I'll use `genisoimage`.